 If the young person is unable to identify safe and positive relationships, we may need to undertake case work based on the Family Finding model.
 Developed by Kevin Campbell from the USA National Institute for Permanent Family Connectedness, this model offers methods for locating and engaging relatives and community connections for children who are involved in the child protection system.

 Using the model allows staff to seek, build or maintain a ‘lifetime family support network’ for all young people.
-The process can assist child safety staff to identify relatives and other supportive adults, estranged from or unknown to the child, especially those who are willing to become permanent connections for them.
+The process can assist Child Safety staff to identify relatives and other supportive adults, estranged from or unknown to the child, especially those who are willing to become permanent connections for them.

-Application of this model can contribute to positive outcomes for young people which may include increased reunification rates, improved wellbeing, and care arrangement stability, transition out of the child welfare system, decreased re-entry rates, and a stronger sense of belonging for children (Campbell, 2019, National Institute for Permanent Family Connectedness).
+Application of this model can contribute to positive outcomes for young people which may include increased reunification rates, improved wellbeing and care arrangement stability, transition out of the child welfare system, decreased re-entry rates and a stronger sense of belonging for children (Campbell, 2019, National Institute for Permanent Family Connectedness).

-The website Family Finding has more information about the model.
+The Family Finding website has more information about the model.

-Sibling relationships are a priority for a young persons’ current and future wellbeing (unless they are extremely harmful).
+Sibling relationships are a priority for a young person's current and future wellbeing (unless they are extremely harmful).
 Siblings provide a natural support network into adulthood and are often lifelong companions and supporters.